 Hayes DF.
 Clinical practice.
 Follow-up of patients with early breast cancer.
 N Engl J Med.
 2007;356(24): 2505-13.

 Ives A, Saunders C, Bulsara M, Semmens J. Pregnancy after breast cancer: population based study.
 BMJ.
 2007 Jan 27;334(7586):194.
 Epub 2006 Dec 8.

 Kerlikowske K, Miglioretti DL, Buist DS, Walker R, Carney PA; National Cancer Institute-Sponsored Breast Cancer Surveillance Consortium.
 Declines in invasive breast cancer and use of postmenopausal hormone therapy in a screening mammography population.
 J Natl Cancer Inst.
 2007 Sep 5;99(17):1335-9.
 Epub 2007 Aug 14.

 North American Menopause Society.
-Estrogen and progestogen use in postmenopausal women: 2010 position statement of The North American Menopause Society.
+The 2012 hormone therapy position statement of: The North American Menopause Society.
 Menopause.
-2010 Mar;17(2):242-55.
+2012 Mar;19(3):257-71.

 Pierce JP, Natarajan L, Caan BJ, Parker BA, Greenberg ER, Flatt SW, et al. Influence of a diet very high in vegetables, fruit, and fiber and low in fat on prognosis following treatment for breast cancer: the Women's Healthy Eating and Living (WHEL) randomized trial.
 JAMA.
 2007 Jul 18;298(3):289-98.